davidchatting/Approximate/README.md

 }
 ```

-`setProximateDeviceHandler()` takes a `DeviceHandler` callback function parameter (here `onCloseByDevice`) that will be called in the case that one of these events occurs for a device in proximity:
+The Proximate Device Handler is set by `setProximateDeviceHandler()` that takes a `DeviceHandler` callback function parameter (here `onCloseByDevice`) that will be called in the case that one of these events occurs for a device in proximity:

 * `Approximate::ARRIVE` once when the device first arrives in proximity
 * `Approximate::DEPART` once when the device departs and is no longer seen in proximity
-* `Approximate::UPLOAD` everytime the device uploads (sends) data
+* `Approximate::SEND` every time the device sends (uploads) data

-* `Approximate::DOWNLOAD` everytime the device downloads (receives) data
+* `Approximate::RECEIVE` every time the device receives (downloads) data - however unless the router is also in proximity, RECEIVE events will not be seen

 `setProximateDeviceHandler()` has two further optional parameters that define how proximity is managed, the full definition is: